Zone

 My element cannot be physically placed within the perimeter of a zone, what do i do?

-"Zone" will run in 3 stages if necessary, incrementally increasing the zone perimeter offset by 250mm each time.
-(Max 500mm)
+"Zone" can do multiple iterations increasing the zone perimeter offset by a given value each time.

 This should take care of things like exterior venetian blind motors, or exterior keypads for doors.

-If you still cannot get it withn a zone remove these elements from the filter and do them manually for now.
+If you still cannot get an element within a zone remove the element(s) from the filter and do them manually for now.

 Can i run multiple Zone setups in batch?